Q1: What’s the background to this tool? Why did we make it?

 After ranking and scaling, the lists are no longer integers (if 190 nations are ranked and scaled 1 – 100, most have fractional rankings).
 We refer to this list as a “Good practice” ranking, with best practice in a given impact-category exemplified by the nations with the highest value in the list, and least-good practice exemplified by those at the bottom.

 When, instead, the data are binary (“Death penalty?
 Yes, no”) the desirable outcome is given the value 100 and the undesirable outcome the value 1.

-Q5: Is this tool integrated into CES EduPack?
+Q5: Is this tool integrated into GRANTA EduPack?
 How do you couple Eco Audit, Part Cost Estimator and the Social Impact Audit tool?

 Q6: What does “Social Hotspot” mean?

 The Social Hotspot is a point of contact between stakeholders and aspects of the manufacture, distribution, use or disposal of the product that may be damaging or could be influenced in a positive way.

 Q7: Does this tool require any numerical data inputs for the assessment, besides the names of the nations involved in the process?

 The only other numerical data input required from the user is the Threshold limit.
 This is the percentile of quality of practice below which you would like to flag a potential social impact hotspots.